dalmolingroup/MEDUSA/README.md

-# To use this pipeline you need to:
+# To execute the workflows from this repository you need to:

 ## 1 - Download this repository